 Caps for Sale by Esphyr Slobodkina

 In Caps for Sale, a peddler wakes from his nap to find that monkeys have taken his caps.
-In this silly story, children will learn sometimes you have to solve a problem you need to just do something – anything and then maybe a solution will present itself.
-If you encourage your little one to act out along with the monkeys this will make a fun interactive book your child will want to read over and over.
+In this silly story, children will learn that sometimes to solve a problem, you need to just do something – anything, and then maybe a solution will present itself.
+If you encourage your little one to act out along with the monkeys, this will make a fun interactive book your child will want to read over and over.

 The Jazz Fly by Matthew Gollub